-To help you with this, I have put together 10 typical interview questions you are likely to face when you go for that next career move.
+To help you with this, our friends at The Interview Academy have put together 10 typical interview questions you are likely to face when you go for that next career move.

 The way to approach each question is to answer with specific examples and clear evidence of what you have done.
 Remember you are selling yourself, so closed answers will never set you apart from your competition.

 So let’s kick off with that old favourite…

 This is your chance to make an immediate impact with a quick two to three minute synopsis of why you are perfect for the job.
 They won’t really be interested in a detailed account of your ornithological weekend twitching, more a quick summary of your qualifications, work history and future goals.

 “Since graduating from University X I have worked for a marketing agency where I have improved the market share of all the clients I am managing.

 I am looking to take this experience and specialise in one sector of the market and the sector you are involved in interests me above all others……”

 Make it snappy, don’t waffle and remember you only get one chance to make a first impression.

 The obvious thing to say here is to state that you are the best person for the job, and whilst there is nothing wrong with that, you’ll need to back this up with something that differentiates you from the rest of the candidates in the running.